 On certain programs there are some expenses, for example, meals and transportation, that we ask you and/or your families/supporters to fund while you are overseas.
 If this is the case, International Programs will notify you of the appropriate amounts and on your bill, you will be given a credit for these expenditures.
 If you do receive a credit on your bill, this means that while you are abroad, you will need to have access to money equal to the amount of the credit.
 This is money you will spend to cover program-related expenses, and is separate from the cost of airfare, visa fees (if applicable) and personal spending money, which is also the responsibility of the student.

 |Living Allowance Credit

 |Amount student needs to have abroad to cover program-related expenses

 |Amount Due to Union

 |Amount payable to Union to cover remaining program-related expenses

 Full-Term programs: With the exception of work-study, all financial aid you receive on campus applies to the program.
 The application process and filing deadlines for financial aid remain the same for students planning to study abroad.
 Detailed instructions and information regarding the financial aid programs are available on the Financial Aid website.

-Mini-Term Programs: Financial aid does not apply to mini-terms, but loans are available.
+Mini-Term Programs: Financial aid does not apply to mini-terms.